iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

 In order to view the Coremark results, you need to open the Terminal I/O in the IAR Embedded Workbench.
 * When debugging the project, select View → Terminal I/O)
+* Then run the project for about 15 seconds

 __Note__
-If you want to rate the Coremark/MHz for your board, you take the Coremark score and divide by 108 MHz.
+If you want to rate the Coremark/MHz for your board, do the math!
+Take the Coremark score and divide it by 32.5 MHz.

 ---